frontity/docs/docs/guides/setting-url-wordpress-source-data..md

 - `state.source.api`:  `https://test.frontity.org/wp-json` _(value computed from `state.source.url` and `state.wpSource.prefix`)_.
 - `state.wpSource.isWpCom`: `false` _(value derived from `state.source.api`)_

-The same recommendation applies for custom domains used with a [Business wordpress.com plan](https://wordpress.com/support/business-plan/)
+The same recommendation applies for custom domains used with a [Business wordpress.com plan](https://wordpress.com/support/business-plan/).

 ### A Free wordpress.com plan

 Some Frontity projects may use a free wordpress.com installation with the URL pointing to a subdomain of wordpress.com, such as: `https://frontitytest.wordpress.com/`.

-The recommended way to set this URL is also via the `state.source.url` property."
+The recommended way to set this URL is also via the `state.source.url` property.

 ```javascript
 // frontity.settings.js